-But the key is, just five minutes can really, really help the sport.
+But the key is, even five minutes can definitely help the sport.
 Whenever I talk to anyone involved in cycling, these are the actions they recommend, and they’re super-simple.
 None of this is new – we’ve talked about a lot of this for years on the site, for example, a few years ago, when Amber Pierce started her #ClickThruThurs initiative – but with the internet moving so fast, it’s always worth re-visiting.

-Basically, the key is to take 5 minutes a week (or more!) to engage with riders and races, their sponsors and team media and thank them for what they do, and to share media that covers women’s cycling.
+Basically, the key is to take a little bit of time a week (or more!) to engage with riders and races, their sponsors and team media and thank them for what they do, and to share media that covers women’s cycling.
 It’s so simple, that it almost seems too easy, but it really, really makes a difference.
 I’ve got ten suggestions that I try to make time for whenever I can.

 Sponsors are always looking for the Return on their Investment (RoI), and showing them that it is bringing their brands to an audience will make them more likely to stay in the sport.
 And teams and riders can use the engagement to demonstrate that they’re a really good investment.
 The beauty of the internet is that every click, share and mention is counted, and are used as marketing metrics.